 Installing Frontpoint

-There are two things I’d like to mention.
-First, Frontpoint’s hub is one of the most aesthetically pleasing pieces of security equipment I’ve used.
-It has a sleek, opalescent look that you won’t feel you immediately need to hide behind a houseplant.
-Functionally, it works using dual connections: Wi-Fi and cellular LTE, with the latter being the primary.
-This redundancy is to add increased dependability, which I really appreciate.
+Right off the bat, Frontpoint’s hub is one of the most aesthetically pleasing pieces of security equipment we’ve used.
+It has a sleek, opalescent look that you won’t need to hide behind a houseplant.

-Pro Tip: Ok, there is one thing I don’t love about the Frontpoint Hub.
+FYI: Ok, there is one thing we don’t love about the Frontpoint Hub.
 At night, the green light glows so bright that it looks like you’re storing radioactive waste.
 Thankfully, I was able to jump into the app and schedule when to dim the brightness.

 Pros & Cons: